Answer · data from 761,898 iOS apps

 The median iOS app makes approximately $0.
 Across the 761,898 App Store apps we track, only 5.5% show any meaningful revenue signal, and just 2.2% clear an estimated $1,000/month.
 Among apps that do earn, the median is ~$643/month — and the top 10% of earners make $17,250+/month.

-Figures are transparent estimates modeled from public App Store signals (review velocity, rating volume, price model, category).
+Figures are labeled estimates generated by GetAppNiche's proprietary multi-signal model.
 Data snapshot: May 2026.
 Check any specific app free with the app revenue checker.

 By category